Raku/ecosystem-unbitrot/README.md

 1. Get into the [#perl6 IRC channel](https://perl6.org/irc) to discuss with other people participating in the hackathon, and get updates of what's being done.
 Every time something is done in the squashathon, a friendly bot will send a message to that channel.
 You can use it also to coordinate with the rest of the participants, get help and, of course, give help.

 2. [Check out the issues](https://github.com/perl6/ecosystem-unbitrot/issues).
 These issues are populated before the squashathon with the modules that are currently failing.
 Choose one to work on, and follow the instructions presented in that issue.
+The list includes false positives, so it is OK to use `works for me` label often.

 3. When you're done, go to another issue!